-And winter months, with heavy snowfalls occur in November-February.
+And the winter months, with heavy snowfalls, occur in November-February.
 In October, you get to experience the best of both worlds – summer and winter.

 Although this post has a packing list for Iceland in October, it will be applicable for Iceland in September through early April.
 So if you are planning a visit to Iceland in the future, you can definitely use this packing list with variations.